UAPChaser/Divine-Wave-Model/README.md

 Developed in 11 months with a GED and a smartphone.
+This is NOT a joke.
+This is the REAL deal.

 Prior works: